jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

 - Blocks are identified by `do`... `end` or `{`...`}` [2]
 - Blocks are often passed in as arguments to a method call (e.g., `Array#each`) [2]
 - blocks are used to add flexibility to what a method does when invoked [3]
+  - i.e., defer code from implementation to invocation
+- blocks can be thought of as anonymous or unnamed methods [31]
+- the return value of a block is determined by its last expression [31]

 ### When to use blocks
 - to defer some implementation code to method invocation decision [3]